-a.
-CBR = constant bit rate; VBR = variable bit rate; BE = best-effort oversubscription.
-Whenever there is even one VC open for a CBR traffic contract, the IRIS ATM software refuses to create new VCs once the board's total payload bandwidth is allocated to open VCs (including best-effort)1.
+A board is oversubscribed when the sum of all the open VCs multiplied by their average transmission rates is greater than the board's total payload bandwidth.1 The IRIS ATM software contains a number of features that prevent performance degradation due to oversubscription.
+Whenever there is even one VC open for a CBR or VBR traffic contract, the IRIS ATM software refuses to create new VCs once the board's total payload bandwidth is allocated to open VCs (including best-effort ones)2.
 If all the VCs on a board are best-effort (regardless of which queues they are using), the IRIS ATM software allows the board to become oversubscribed and handles the transmission in the best manner possible.